 Facilities: Camp kitchen, BBQ, toilets, showers, laundry, restaurant/cafe

 Want to visit Perth but not stay in the thick of it?
-Burns Beach Sunsets Village is the perfect combo of access to the hustle and bustle of Perth and beach retreat.
+Burns Beach Sunsets Village Caravan Park is the perfect combo of access to the hustle and bustle of Perth and beach retreat.
 Beach camping in Perth couldn’t be more convenient.

 MORE INFO

-4. Cliff Head
+4. Cliff Head Campground

-Distance/Time from Perth: 313km north / 3 hours 30 mins
+Distance/Time from Perth: 313km north/3 hours 30 minutes

 Camping type: Tent (unpowered), camping trailer site, camping beside vehicle